AresSC2/ares-sc2/docs/index.md

 Please feel free to contribute or raise an issue for anything that is missing or broke.

 ## Get Started Quickly with `ares-sc2`

+We recommend all users to take a read of the [gotcha's tutorial](./tutorials/gotchas.md) once they begin developing their `ares` bot.

 ### New bot author
 For authors eager to establish a local bot development environment right away, we recommend using the [ares-sc2-bot-template](https://github.com/AresSC2/ares-sc2-bot-template) and